OaksTheAwesome/WhatAMess/README.md

 - Some text such as "2 Replies" may switch back to the system tint color occasionally on iOS 17.
 - "Notify Anyway" text shown after sending a message to another user in DND mode may revert back to system color when leaving and reopening window.
 - Link Bubbles in Pinned Message Previews sometimes break, displaying a square instead of a bubble.
-- Contact "Info" view on iOS 17 is slightly broken.

 ## Features I'd Like to Add
 - Custom Large Title